-Here is some advice from The Criminal Defense Law Center of West Michigan to help you when you are busted by police.
+Here is some advice from The Criminal Defense Law Center of West Michigan to help you when you are arrested by the police.
 If you do these things when you are busted by police, your criminal defense lawyer will thank you for it.

 - Keep your mouth shut: Do not talk to the police!
 They are only looking to get you to confess or gather information to build a case against you.
 You will only slit your own throat by talking to the police.
 The police are not here to help you.
 Exercise your right to remain silent and ask to talk to a lawyer!
 You also need to keep your mouth shut on Facebook, Twitter and when talking to your friends.
 The only person you should talk to about your case is your lawyer!
 The police will search your social media accounts and use anything you say there against you!